jobdoh/jobdoh.github.io/terms.md

     Users of the Service will be required to provide their credit card or bank account details to Company and the Payment Service Provider retained by Company (the “PSP”).

-    Clients will be responsible for paying the invoice for each Task (the “Invoice”), which will include the pricing terms of the Task agreed with and provided by a Tasker (“Task Payment”), any out of pocket expenses agreed with and submitted by a Tasker in connection with the Task, any tip or gratuity, if applicable, and the fee ("Service Fee") the Company assesses for the Service, based on the Task Payment amount.
+    Unless otherwise agreed in writing, clients will be responsible for paying the invoice for each Task (the “Invoice”), which will include the pricing terms of the Task agreed with and provided by a Tasker (“Task Payment”), any out of pocket expenses agreed with and submitted by a Tasker in connection with the Task, any tip or gratuity, if applicable, and the fee ("Service Fee") the Company assesses for the Service, based on the Task Payment amount.

     Taskers may be required to provide bank account details to Company.
 Or they may be required to register with the PSP, agree to Terms of Service of the PSP and go through a vetting process at the request of the PSP to set up their account with the PSP.
 Terms of Service between Taskers and the PSP retained by Company are available here (the “PSP Agreement”).
 By accepting these Terms of Use, each Tasker agrees that they have downloaded or printed, and reviewed and agreed to the PSP Agreement.
 Please note that the Company is not a party to the PSP Agreement and that you, the PSP and any other parties listed in the PSP Agreement are the parties to the PSP Agreement and that the Company has no obligations or liability to any Tasker under the PSP Agreement.